Mingxing-Li-JNU/Advance-Postponement-for-Replenishment-Assembly-Synchronization/README.md

 ### Inventory cost sheet: `INV`

-`INV` records the inventory holding cost parameter for each material.
-The values are used to calculate the cost of storing material inventory in the factory buffer area.
+`INV` records the inventory holding cost parameter for each component.
+The values are used to calculate the cost of storing component inventory in the factory buffer area.

 ### Component volume sheet: `CV`

-`CV` records the unit volume of each material.
+`CV` records the unit volume of each component.
 This parameter is used to calculate pallet capacity consumption, inventory storage requirements, and volume-related operational constraints.

 ### Overdue penalty cost sheet: `PC`

-`PC` records the unit overdue penalty cost for each material.
+`PC` records the unit overdue penalty cost for each component.
 This parameter is used to evaluate the cost associated with delayed replenishment or unmet time-sensitive demand.

 ### Stockout cost sheet: `SHC`

-`SHC` records the unit stockout cost for each material.
-This parameter is used to evaluate the cost caused by material shortages.
+`SHC` records the unit stockout cost for each component.
+This parameter is used to evaluate the cost caused by component shortages.

 ### Scenario probability sheet: `pro`

 `pro` records the probability assigned to each scenario.
 In the released benchmark instances, eight scenarios are used for each decision period and are assigned equal probabilities.

-### Actual material/component demand sheet: `mad`
+### Actual component/component demand sheet: `mad`

-`mad` records the realized material demand over the observed decision periods.
-It is derived from the actual product demand in `AD` and the product-material relationship in `BOM`.
-Rows represent materials, and columns represent work periods.
+`mad` records the realized component demand over the observed decision periods.
+It is derived from the actual product demand in `AD` and the product-component relationship in `BOM`.
+Rows represent components, and columns represent work periods.

 ### Rolling stockout state sheet: `ASC{k}`

-`ASC{k}` records the material stockout state carried from period `k` to the next rolling decision period.
+`ASC{k}` records the component stockout state carried from period `k` to the next rolling decision period.
 It represents the shortage quantity that remains unresolved before the current decision is made.

 ### Rolling inventory state sheet: `AZ{k}`

-`AZ{k}` records the material inventory state carried from period `k` to the next rolling decision period.
+`AZ{k}` records the component inventory state carried from period `k` to the next rolling decision period.
 It represents the on-hand inventory available before the current decision is made.

 ### Rolling replenishment decision sheet: `X{k}`